dotnet/roslyn/src/Metalama/doc/API.md

 The `[TransformerOrder]` attribute can be applied to an assembly containing transformers to specify the execution order of transformers within it, and possibly also other transformers it knows about.

 The order of all transformers has to be fully specified.
-If the authors of used transformers did not do that, a user will have to specify the `CaravelaCompilerTransformerOrder` property in their csproj.
+If the authors of used transformers did not do that, a user will have to specify the `MetalamaCompilerTransformerOrder` property in their csproj.